libuv/api-docs/src/async.rst

     .. warning:: libuv will coalesce calls to :c:func:`uv_async_send`, that is, not every call to it will yield an execution of the callback, the only guarantee is that it will be called at least once.
+Thus, calling this function may not wakeup the event loop if it was already called previously within a short period of time.

 .. note:: The :c:type:`uv_handle_t` API functions also apply.